DougLeary/LedString/README.md

 To do: accept a pointer to a custom method.

 ## Usage
-I have tested this code with an Arduino and a 50-led WS2811 string.
+I have tested this class with an Arduino and a 50-led WS2811 string.
 The wiring is simple: connect the LED string's control line to pin 3 (or D3 on ESP8266).
 Connect an adequate 5V power supply to the leds and tie its ground to the Arduino ground.
 Then power up.